HPainhas/Static-Web-Site-Design/README.md

 First, go to your Static-Web-Site-Design directory.

-### Installing Middleman
+### Installing Middleman and Running Website
 The first step is to be sure Middleman and all gem dependencies have been installed.
-Type the following command in your terminal:
+Run the following command in your terminal:
 ```
 $ gem install middleman
 ```